 A child raised with this view will struggle with safety issues as an adult.
 It will be hard for her to behave in a “bad” way, even in self-defense.
 She will likely be reluctant to look bad, upset someone, reject advances, stand up for herself or stop a manipulation.

-Step 2: Explain your attitude clearly.
+Step 2: Teach safety by explaining your attitude clearly.

 Tell the kids when they are free to do as they would like and when something is not allowed.
 When you must make something off limits, whenever appropriate, try to explain why.